-Fluvoxamine Maleate is used to treat patients with obsessive-compulsive disorder.
-It is generally used when the obsessions and compulsions interfere with the patient's ability to function socially and occupationally.
+Fluvoxamine is used to treat patients with obsessive-compulsive disorder and social anxiety disorder.
+It is generally used when the patient's symptoms interfere with the patient's ability to function socially and occupationally.

-Hydrocortisone Enema and its branded equivalent, Cortenema are used for the treatment of ulcerative colitis, especially distal forms, including ulcerative proctitis, ulcerative proctosigmoiditis, and left-sided ulcerative colitis.
+Hydrocortisone Enema and its branded equivalent, Cortenema, are used for the treatment of ulcerative colitis, especially distal forms, including ulcerative proctitis, ulcerative proctosigmoiditis, and left-sided ulcerative colitis.
 The products have also proved useful in some cases involving the transverse and ascending colons.